 Radiography and Medical Imaging - M3006

-In the Radiography and Medical Imaging (Honours) course you will develop the skills to become a registered radiographer.
+Radiography and Medical Imaging (Honours) course develops skills to become a registered radiographer.
 Radiographers facilitate patient diagnosis and management by using X-rays – including CT scanning, ultrasound and magnetic resonance imaging (MRI) – to create diagnostic images for analysis and interpretation.
-Radiographers are also responsible for implementing best practice imaging protocols.

 The program prides itself on the exceptional links it creates between the classroom and the clinical workplace.
 The practical skills you acquire will be reinforced by placements in a wide variety of clinical institutions, ranging from Victorian rural and regional hospitals to metropolitan Melbourne hospitals and private radiology practices.